jainam258/Car-Rental-Portal-Using-PHP-and-MySQL/Readme.txt

-This is my Sem 4 prject and this is all about my project How to run Project
+This is my Sem 4 Project and this is all about my project How to run Project
 1. Download and Unzip the file on your local system copy carrental .
 2. Put carrental folder inside root directory (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)